 RIGHTS IN INTELLECTUAL PROPERTY

 Client Property.
 As between the Parties, with the exception of such rights expressly granted to KOR in this USA, Client owns all rights, title and interest in and to all Client Data, other Client Materials, Client Confidential Information, Client Marks (as defined below) and Client Technology, together with all intellectual property in and to the foregoing (collectively, “Client Property”).
 Nothing in this USA shall be construed to grant KOR any rights in Client Property beyond those expressly provided herein.
-Client hereby grants to KOR a non-exclusive, non-transferable, non-sublicensable, royalty-free, fully paid-up, worldwide right and license, to (i) access, collect, copy, process, store and otherwise use all Client Materials solely for purposes of performing the Services and otherwise performing KOR’s obligations and exercising its rights under this USA, and for no other purposes and to permit KOR’s Affiliates and other subcontractors to use Client Materials solely for such purposes, and (ii) anonymize Client Data and aggregate such anonymized Client Data with data of other KOR clients (such anonymized and aggregated compilations, collectively, “Aggregated Data Compilations”), and use such compilation for any and all such business purposes as KOR may determine in its sole discretion.
-KOR may not display Client’s trade names, trademarks, and/or logos (collectively, “Client Marks”) to identify Client as a client of KOR or otherwise, unless Client (in its sole discretion) consents thereto in advance.
-If KOR uses any Affiliates in connection with this Agreement, KOR is not released from responsibility for its obligations under this Agreement.
-KOR is fully liable for all services provided by each Affiliate to the same extent as if KOR had performed the services itself, for the acts and omissions of Affiliates as if such acts or omissions were committed by KOR, and for any breach of this Agreement by any Affiliate.
+Client hereby grants to KOR a non-exclusive, non-transferable, non-sublicensable, royalty-free, fully paid-up, right and license, to (i) access, collect, copy, process, store and otherwise use all Client Materials solely for purposes of performing the Services and otherwise performing KOR’s obligations and exercising its rights under this USA, and for no other purposes and to permit KOR’s Affiliates and other subcontractors to use Client Materials solely for such purposes, and (ii) anonymize Client Data and aggregate such anonymized Client Data with data of other KOR clients (such anonymized and aggregated compilations, collectively, “Aggregated Data Compilations”), and use such compilation for any and all such business purposes as KOR may determine in its sole discretion.
+KOR may not display Client’s trade names, trademarks, and/or logos (collectively, “Client Marks”) to identify Client as a client of KOR or otherwise, unless Client (in its sole discretion) written consents thereto in advance.
+If KOR uses any Affiliates or any other third party in connection with this Agreement, KOR is not released from responsibility for its obligations under this Agreement.
+KOR is fully liable for all services provided by each Affiliate or any other third party to the same extent as if KOR had performed the services itself, for the acts and omissions of Affiliates or such third party as if such acts or omissions were committed by KOR, and for any breach of this Agreement by any Affiliate or such third party.

 KOR Property.
 Except for the limited rights expressly granted to Client in this USA, all rights, title, and interest in and to the KOR System, KOR SaaS Services, other Services, Documentation, KOR Confidential Information, KOR Technology, and all Aggregated Data Compilations together with all intellectual property in and to the foregoing (collectively, “KOR Property”) are, as between the Parties, vested in and reserved by KOR (or its Affiliates or Suppliers).
 Client shall not at any time, directly or indirectly, and shall ensure no Users, (i) make any claim of ownership in or to any KOR Property, (ii) apply to register any KOR Property in any jurisdiction, or (iii) otherwise do or cause to be done any act contesting or otherwise impairing any rights of KOR (or its Affiliates or Suppliers) in or to any KOR Property.